LGE-ARC-AdvancedAI/auptimizer/docs/README.rst

 -  **Getting the best models in minimum time** - Generate optimal models and achieve better performance by employing state-of-the-art HPO techniques.
-Auptimizer provides a single seamless access point to top-notch HPO algorithms, including Bayesian optimization, multi-armed bandit, and even your own proprietary solution.
+Auptimizer provides a single seamless access point to top-notch HPO algorithms, including Bayesian optimization and multi-armed bandit.
+You can even integrate your own proprietary solution.

 Best of all, **Auptimizer** offers a consistent interface that allows users to switch between different HPO algorithms and computing resources